benjvi/benjvi.github.io/_drafts/mobbing-edited.md

 I don't think that anyone ever held up that team as an example of a highly-performing team.
 But, even without a system, or a clear intention to practice any methodology, we saw some of the benefits that normally come with mob programming.
 As a junior programmer I found that way of working particularly helpful in coming to an understanding of how the broader system worked.
 After some time I had learned enough to take charge of designing some new features of the system, which I credit largely to these experiences.

+## Antithesis

+I've working with a lot of teams since then.
+Most of those teams were more productive, and in the process I've learned a lot about the process of agile software development (unfortunately, I've also learned about Agile).
 ## The Jump-Start

 My first proper experience of mobbing was at the start of one of our [Pivotal-led] [Dojos](https://medium.com/@dormaindrewitz/secrets-of-successful-cloud-foundry-adopters-232193111b18).
 The nature of [what we are doing in the PCFS team](https://www.youtube.com/watch?v=ccKy6Np7Jxo), building platforms [with our clients](https://blog.usejournal.com/why-is-pivotals-dojo-so-good-c96cdb497ddf), often implies a critical section at the start of a dojo which is the foundation for all further work.
 After this, parallel tracks of work are more meaningful.
 Often careful planning can avoid such bottlenecks but not always.
 In this case, we had the choice to go through similar tasks in parallel or all together as a mob.